skribe/Leetcon/README.md

 Leet Converter

 # Description
-Converts text to leet speak
+Reads a text file, converts the alphabetical characters to leet speak, writes to new file

 # Language
 Python